-Note that each of the versions of the ACL, SCL, HSL, CCL and the NRG are optional and alternatively.
-This means that the TOE comes either with one of the alternative library types- depending on the user choice - or with none.
+Note that each of the versions of the ACL, SCL, HSL and CCL are alternatively.
+This means that the TOE comes either with one of the alternative library types-depending on the user choice - or with none.
 The library types can freely be combined but not two versions of the equal type.
-For examples ACL with SCL with HSL with NRG is welcome but a combination of HSL in version v03.11.8339 and at the same time with HSL in version v03.12.8812 would not work.
+For examples ACL with SCL with HSL is welcome but a combination of the HSL in the version vo3.11.8339 and at the same time with HSL in the version vo2.01.6634 would not work.
 The library types are entirely independent from each other.

-The claims of this Security Target take the corresponding versions into account and thus the wording in the following refers to the library type which is cited or else the claim includes always all named versions.
+The security relevant differences in the versions - if any - are detailed in chapter 8.
+The claims of this Security Target take the versions into account and thus the wording in the following refers to the library type which is cited or else the claim includes always all named versions.

-The design step of this TOE is G12.
+The design step of this TOE is G13.